Quake4/MindMiner/Config.md

     * **Key** [string] - currency name from [supported list](https://api.coinbase.com/v2/exchange-rates?currency=BTC).
     * **Value** [int] - the number of digits after the decimal point.

-Main config read only on start MindMiner.
+Main config is read only at the start of the MindMiner.

 ## Pools
 Pools configuration placed in Pools folder and named as pool name and config extension.